Mueller Hut

 There is a strong argument that Mueller Hut is the best public cabin in New Zealand.
 Perched at an elevation of 1,800 meters with 360-degree views of Mt.
 Cook and the surrounding peaks, the alpine scenery is reminiscent of the Himalayas.
 More, Mueller Hut is surprisingly accessible: the hike up is 3 to 4 hours each way from Mount Cook Village and can be completed as a day hike or overnight trip.
 The alpenglow and sunrises from Mueller Hut are legendary.

-Distance: 5.2 km each way from Mount Cook Village
+Distance: 5.2 kilometers each way from Mount Cook Village.

 Difficulty: Moderate to challenging.
 The total elevation gain to Mueller Hut is approximately 1,000 meters.
 The route is very steep, including sections of off-trail scrambling between well-marked cairns.